silvagal/Plot-Citation-Graph/README.md

 # Citation Graph Visualization for Systematic Review

 This Google Colab notebook generates a citation graph based on a systematic literature review on **ECG arrhythmia classification**.
-The generated graph visually represents citations between papers, highlighting whether they adhere to the **interpatient data partitioning method** proposed by De Chazal et al.
+The generated graph visually represents citations between papers, highlighting whether they adhere to the **interpatient data partitioning method** proposed by  (De Chazal et al., 2004).

 ## Features
 - **Graph-based visualization** of citation relationships.